douglasavilak/Monkey-Island-Bananas-Challenge/README.md

 With that we have a TC = O(1).
 Inside of this loop we do not have any significant operation for Time Complexity neither Space Complexity.

-#### 5. List of monkey?s visited places
+#### 5. List of monkey's visited places
 To complete the algorithm, we have a list of the monkey visited places, on that list we have all the real fields that the monkey visited on his journey through the island.
-So, for that list we will have a size equivalent to the island number of columns, since the monkey will visit 1 field by each column on the islandMap, that means that the size of the monkey?s visited places list increases according to the size of the islandMap columns.
+So, for that list we will have a size equivalent to the island number of columns, since the monkey will visit 1 field by each column on the islandMap, that means that the size of the monkey's visited places list increases according to the size of the islandMap columns.
 With that we have a SC = O(M), where M is the number of columns

 #### Result